VETURISRIRAM/ml-agents/docs/Background-Jupyter.md

 [Getting Started with the 3D Balance Ball Environment](Getting-Started-with-Balance-Ball.md) tutorial, but can be used for testing the connection to any Unity build.

-For a walkthrough of how to use Jupyter, see
+For a walk-through of how to use Jupyter, see
 [Running the Jupyter Notebook](http://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/execute.html) in the _Jupyter/IPython Quick Start Guide_.
 To launch Jupyter, run in the command line: